boomerlen/Notes/readme.txt

 Using powershell to compile allows me to do command substitution in the form of $(pkg-config gtk+-3.0 --cflags --libs) So that could work
 Except that when I do that, g++ complains that what has been parsed from pkg-config is not a valid command line option or something

+Ok I finally have it working.
+In order to compile this is what you have to do.
+Inside msys you navigate to it and run: g++ -std=c++11 main.cpp note.h note.cpp subject.h `cat gtkInclude.txt` -o bin/out
+This can now be run in cmd at the location by running 'out' This works also because I downloaded the extra .dlls which msys means that we need.
+We wouldn't need them if I could compile it with CMD except that I can't figure out how to substitute the whole pkg-config thing into CMD
+So yeah this works now and that only took quite a long time and effort and mental willpower.
+Ima push this online now and probably take a break, after opening and closing my fancy new GUI a couple of times.